New tools to improve performance

 GanttPRO also enables team members to share Gantt charts amongst themselves and clients during presentations, business plans, or reports.

 Teamwork is a team management software that enables team members to develop intelligent workflows and track and deliver projects on time.

 This software has a very simple, yet robust layout that users like CRAFTD’s Dan Potter appreciate.
 “The layout is surprisingly simplified in comparison to the complex interfaces and designs of other project management software,” Potter explains.
 “As a collaborative tool, it helps us integrate all our resources and valuable data into one system, without all the complexities found in other project management software.
 The automation assists in streamlining our tasks and incorporating our data into one software which has turned some of our less savvy tech team members into fully capable and productive members of our back end.”

 Teamwork offers Gantt charts, task management, milestones, and instant comprehensive reports, but the feature Jen Bergren of Remotish loves most is time tracking.

-“For teams or companies that need to track time against certain tasks and certain projects, especially if you want team members to track ALL of their time, I recommend using Teamwork as a project management system,” Bergren says.
+“For teams or companies that need to track task time against certain projects, especially if you want team members to track ALL of their time, I recommend using Teamwork as a project management system,” Bergren says.
 “The other systems I’ve tried do not have as robust native time tracking features.
 Teamwork’s reporting for time and utilization is improving, and they just received a new round of funding so more improvements should be coming soon!”

 For agencies that have goals for billable and nonbillable time, Bergren says that “ there is an easy checkbox for the team to use when logging their time, along with several different ways to track time-based on someone’s preferred method.
 The other features are nice as well, for tracking progress and budget on projects, templates for tasks, and more.”